willkg/kent/README.rst

     CMD ["run"]

-Replace ``VERSION`` with the version of Kent you want to use.
+Replace ``<VERSION>`` with the version of Kent you want to use.
 See https://pypi.org/project/kent for releases.

 Then::

-    $ docker build -t faksentry:latest .
+    $ docker build -t kent:latest .
-    $ docker run --rm --publish 8000:8000 fakesentry:latest run --host 0.0.0.0 --port 8000
+    $ docker run --init --rm --publish 8000:8000 kent:latest run --host 0.0.0.0 --port 8000

 Things to know about Kent